Program Overview

 Temperature

-Water temperature dictates what aquatic life will inhabit waterways and controls the dissolved oxygen content of water (as the temperature of water increases, the concentration of dissolved oxygen content decreases).
+Water temperature dictates which aquatic life will inhabit waterways and controls the gas content of water such as dissolved oxygen or carbon dioxide (as the temperature of water increases, the concentration of dissolved gases decreases).
 It also influences the rate of both chemical and biological reactions.

 Conductivity